MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 You are going to set up collision handling so that your game finally becomes as frustrating as *Flappy Bird*.
 Any good game needs to be unforgiving and frustrating, right?

 First, open *Obstacle.ccb* in SpriteBuilder in order to enable physics for the pipes.
 Select one of the two pipes, switch to the Item Physics tab and check the *Enable Physics* checkbox.
 Change the body type to *Static* and enter *level* in the *Collision Type* field, as shown in the screenshot below.
+Do this for both pipes.

 ![](flappy-fly-swift-images/enable-pipe-physics.png)